Meet our Musical Director – Jeremy Avis

 During 2016 I directed the music for the Globe Theatre’s world tour of ‘The Merchant of Venice’, starring Jonathan Price across USA and China.
 Last year I also musically directed their production of Othello and performed solo in various international arts festivals as well as singing with Lisa Gerard (of Gladiator fame) and “La Mystere des Voix Bulgares” on their new album.

-This summer, 2018, I am back at the Globe again, directing the music for the new production of “Eyam” directed by Adele Thomas.
+During the summer of 2018, I was back at the Globe again, directing the music for the new production of “Eyam” directed by Adele Thomas.

 Along the way in UK, I have always also directed community choirs after being persuaded by Nick Prater to take on his New Forest Choir when he moved away to Devon in 2003 and I always get real pleasure teaching music to large groups of people who are doing it simply for pleasure.